tpremoli/ltn-demonstrator/README.md

 The goals of the simulation and this project are:
 - To be an education tool to serve to inform users about LTNs and their impact on a community.
+- Enable the comparison of neighbourhood configurations (barrier locations).
 - To enhance decision-making regarding implementation of LTNs, while promoting transparency and understanding of people's needs.
 - To reduce conflicts in the debate arising from misinformation, or the lack of information.